duyhominhnguyen/Self-supervised-Image-Volume-Intra-Inter-Contrastive/README.md

   config.HOOKS.TENSORBOARD_SETUP.USE_TENSORBOARD=true
 ```

 After training, the checkpoints in `.torch` format will be saved in the folder indicated by `config.CHECKPOINT.DIR`.
 Please use `vissl/extra_scripts/convert_vissl_to_torchvision.py` to convert them to torchvision format for the next step.
-We also provide converted pre-trained weights for 2D SSL methods in this repo to save your time.
+We also provide converted pre-trained weights for 2D SSL methods in this repository (`resnet_deepcluster2D.pth` and `resnet_swav2D.pth` in the folder `weights`) to save your time.

 ## 3D SSL Training